jamland/samplescope/README.md

 There are 2 main stimulus for this app:

 - Give a user a simple (quick and easy) way to search over online samples
-- Research the field of available online audio resources.
+- Research the field of available online audio resources

 # Development